 Leave the Hard Stuff to the Experts

-Social and emotional learning can be a little tricky to navigate, and it can bring up a in the classroom.
-Nearpod SEL lessons were created by experts in the field, like Common Sense Education, and were crafted for the needs of teachers and students.
+Social and emotional learning can be a little tricky to navigate in the classroom.
+Nearpod social emotional learning activities and lessons were created by experts in the field, like Common Sense Education, and were crafted for the needs of teachers and students.
 Lessons are also aligned to state and district requirements and can be easily integrated into your existing curriculum.
 Even better, the lessons require little to no prep.
 You can dedicate time to the million other roles you have as a teacher and not on researching lesson content.

 Meet all your social-emotional lesson needs with learning experiences ranging from growth mindset to mindfulness and brain breaks.
 There’s a variety of topics available for all grade levels K-12.